 Step 1: Identify Driver Training Needs

-Accident statistics are important in this process, but be sure not to overlook other important sources of data – without it you will not be able to paint a complete picture of your Company’s driver training needs.
+Accident statistics are important in this process, but be sure not to overlook other important sources of data – without them you will not be able to paint a complete picture.

 Once you have identified existing problems and established performance benchmarks, it will be much easier to zero in on specific issues and the training required to effectively address them.